 There are several benefits to creating a secret hiding place in your backyard garden or school outdoor classroom.

 The 5 Benefits to Garden Hiding include:

 - Children’s play is more imaginative and inspired

 - Children have time and space away from the watchful eyes of adults

 - Children are given permission to explore their own independence

 - Children feel a sense of security within small spaces

 - Children grow a sense of confidence within their comfortable safe haven

 Do you want to create a one-of-a-kind Outdoor Classroom?
-Come join us in the Teaching in the Dirt: Designing Outdoor Classrooms e-Course.
-It is a self paced e-course that is not to be missed.
+Come join us in the Teaching in the Dirt: Designing Outdoor Classrooms Master Class.
+It is a self-paced online class that is not to be missed.
 Learn more HERE.

 Thank you for all you do to reconnect children with Nature.